Steamy Windows: Retrospective review

 In a 2019 retrospective review, Matthew Hocter from Albumism stated that "Steamy Windows" is the "epitome" of adult contemporary, adding that it "in true Turner style", incorporates elements of the blues and a whole lot of rock.
 Bil Carpenter from AllMusic also noted that here, the singer "tackled" rock.
 The Daily Vault's Mark Millan called it "one of Turner's sexiest moments ever recorded", describing it as "a great swampy blues/rock song that finds Turner lamenting those wild nights of teenage lust".
 In a 2015 review, Pop Rescue found that the singer's voice is "hard, confident, and perfectly suited to this pop-rock sound, which she delivers an effortless growl."

 Music video

 The official music video for the song was directed by British commercial, film and music video director Andy Morahan.
+The video features Tina performing in a white slip dress and heels, Infront of a steamed and wet glass, creating "steamy windows".
+The video has intercuts to couples in cars.
 It was later published on Turner's official YouTube channel in March 2009.
 The video has amassed more than 4,4 million views as of September 2021.